-Section 504 of the Rehabilitation Act is a Federal civil rights law that has been in effect since 1973.
+In 1973, Section 504 of the Federal Rehabilitation Act came into effect.
 This law prohibits discrimination against persons with disabilities (including students, their parents who have disabilities, and school system staff members).
 The Morgan County Charter School System offers a full continuum of accommodations and services necessary for students with disabilities to participate in and benefit from our programs and activities.
-For more information, please contact Sarah Burbach, Assistant Superintendent for Student Support and Community Relations at (706) 752-4600 or at firstname.lastname@example.org

 Notice of Rights of Students and Parents Under Section 504

 Implementing regulations for Section 504 as set out in 34 CFR Part 104 provide parents and/or students with the following rights:

 - Your child has the right to an appropriate education designed to meet his or her individual educational needs as adequately as the needs of non-disabled students.
 34 CFR 104.33.

 - Your child has the right to free educational services except for those fees that are imposed on non-disabled students or their parents.
 Insurers and similar third parties who provide services not operated by or provided by the recipient are not relieved from an otherwise valid obligation to provide or pay for services provided to a disabled student.
 34 CFR 104.33.

 - Your child has a right to participate in an educational setting (academic and nonacademic) with non-disabled students to the maximum extent appropriate to his or her needs.
 34 CFR 104.34.

 - Your child has a right to facilities, services, and activities that are comparable to those provided for non-disabled students.
 34 CFR 104.34.

 - Your child has a right to an evaluation prior to a Section 504 determination of eligibility.
 34 CFR 104.35.